 Monetization

 How does Profitus earn money?
-Profitus monetizes primarily through a commission fee charged to borrowers upon successful project financing.
+Profitus monetizes itself primarily through a commission fee charged to borrowers upon successful project financing.
 This can range from 0.5% to 8% of the loan amount.

 In addition, an administrative fee is also charged, which ranges from 0.1% to 0.2% per month.
 Since Profitus is quite transparent about their fee structure, investors can take a look at the price list themselves.